-The Chairman of the Nomination and Remuneration Committee is Mr Rowe, a Non-Executive Director.
-The other members of the Committee are Mr Askew and Mr McKeith who both are Non-Executive Directors.
-Mr McKeith became a member of the Nomination and Remuneration Committee after the 2014 financial year end, following the departure from the Committee by Mr Conway, who joined the Company in an executive capacity on 1 August 2014 as Finance Director and Chief Financial Officer, having previously been a Non-Executive Director.
+The Chairman of the Nomination and Remuneration Committee is Mr McKeith, a Non-Executive Director.
+The other members of the Committee are Mr Askew and Mr de Montessus, who both are Non-Executive Directors.
+Mr de Montessus became a member of the Nomination and Remuneration Committee during the 2016 financial year, following the departure from the Committee by Mr Rowe, who resigned as a Non-Executive Director on 31 March 2016.